taylordotfish/librecaptcha/README.rst

   - `PyGObject`_ (only for GUI)

 The installation instructions above handle installing the Python packages.
-Alternatively, running ``pip3 install -r requirements.freeze.txt`` will install specific versions of the dependencies that have been confirmed to work.
+Alternatively, running ``pip3 install -r deps/requirements.lock`` will install specific versions of the dependencies that have been tested (but they may be older or have problems).

 .. _Python: https://www.python.org/
 .. _Pillow: https://pypi.org/project/Pillow/